• Home

 • Outdoor Lighting.
 He has a breadth of understanding of lighting technical concepts, from human vision science to radiometry/photometry to engineering challenges.
 This understanding supports and advances both conservation and policy goals.

 • Science.
 Lastly, he is a published scientist working in the field of light pollution and dark-sky studies whose work is widely recognized in the global research community.
+In 2023 he won the DarkSky International Galileo Award, given "in recognition of outstanding achievements in research or academic work on light pollution over a multiple-year period".
 See a list of his recent publications below.

 John's recent publications